 For more information and tips on how to diagnose time-out errors and out-of-memory errors, see the article How to diagnose issues when running reports in the report server on blogs.msdn.com.

 Recommendations for report execution, report rendering, and report access include the following items:

-- Design the report to support pagination.
+Design the report to support pagination.
 The report server sends a report one page at a time.
 If the report includes pagination, you can control how much data is streamed to the browser.
-For more information, see Controlling Report Pagination.
+For more information, see How to: Preload the Cache (Report Manager).

 By default, users can open any report that they can view in the folder hierarchy.
 Even if you configure a report to run as a snapshot, users who can view the report item in a folder can open the report.
 If the report is very large, it might cause the browser to stop responding when a user opens the report in Report Manager.

 Before you configure report distribution, it is important to know which rendering clients can accommodate large documents.
 The recommended format is the default HTML rendering extension with soft page breaks, but you can choose from any format that supports pagination.